jvdanilo/npm-collection-resource/README.md

 user.id = 10;
 user = User.from(user);
-// Sends a PUT request to /users/10
+// Sends a PATCH request to /users/10 Users.save(user);
-Users.save(user);
 ```